A few weeks ago we showed you how to find out what your customers are searching for online.

 Don’t rely on the journalists, bloggers and reviewers of the world to give your brand a pat on the back.
 Prove it.
 Let your content do the talking.
 If your customers think it’s good enough, Google will take care of the rest.

-Their newly released Porter Magazine makes Vogue look like an overalls clad, spots-on-stripes fashion hick.
+Their newly released Porter Magazine makes Vogue look like an overall clad, spots-on-stripes fashion hick.

 Instead of compiling an annual advertising budget to throw at the high fashion mags of the world, Net-A-Porter has decided to jump in and create their own publication every bit as good.
 Their readers are prepared to pay for the content, their competitors are preparing to pay them for advertising and the content marketing world is standing back to applaud perhaps the finest launch in the fashion industry’s esteemed history.

-Net-A-Porter are controlling the representation of their brand and getting paid to do it.
+Net-A-Porter is controlling the representation of their brand and getting paid to do it.
 By their customers.
-Who are also throwing a bit more money Net-A-Porter’s way when they want to buy one of the gorgeous products profiled on page.
+Who is also throwing a bit more money Net-A-Porter’s way when they want to buy one of the gorgeous products profiled on-page.